Homeless Buckhead murder suspect robbed liquor store same day as deadly stabbing, police say

 Antonio Brown (Fulton County Sheriff's Office)

-The alleged robbery happened at Sherlock's Wine Merchant on Northside Parkway between 11:30 a.m. and noon on Dec.
+The alleged robbery happened at a liquor store on Northside Parkway between 11:30 a.m. and noon on Dec.
 10. According to the police report, Brown "is known for being a homeless male in the area and always under the influence."

 An employee said they denied Brown a bottle of Absolut Vodka, and "he grab (sic) the bottle and walked out of the location."
 The employee said he looked intoxicated when he was in the store.
 Police saw him on security footage.